gottacatchenall/ms_ptl/README.md

 Thankfully there are lots of ACR studies out there with data for each extant species.
-So, in short, find as many ACR studies as we can, and do crossvalidation where we drop the trait values for ~20% of the species and inpute them with PTL, and compare.
+So, in short, find as many ACR studies as we can, and do crossvalidation where we drop the trait values for ~20% of the species and impute them with PTL, and compare.

 ## Questions to address